Skip to content

 Exam Format

-The CTA Review Board is a half-day, scenario-based oral examination.
-You receive a complex hypothetical business scenario, design a solution, and present it to a panel of judges.
+The CTA Review Board is a half-day, scenario-based oral exam.
+Candidates receive a complex hypothetical business scenario, design a solution, and present it to a panel of judges.

 Three Phases